 Executive Director

-Dr. Sara Hunt is the associate professor at the Kirk Kerkorian School of Medicine at UNLV.
-She completed her bachelor’s degree in psychology from the University of Iowa and her master’s and doctorate degrees from Utah State University.
+Dr. Sara Hunt is an associate professor at the Kirk Kerkorian School of Medicine at UNLV in the Department of Psychiatry and Behavioral Health.
+She completed her Bachelor’s degree in psychology from the University of Iowa and her Master’s and Doctorate degrees from Utah State University.

-When not working on BeHERE NV, Dr. Hunt cheers for the Stanley Cup Champion Vegas Golden Knights or catches up on her favorite Netflix shows or podcasts with family and friends.
+When not working on BeHERE NV, Dr. Hunt cheers for the Vegas Golden Knights and enjoys traveling to see family and friends.

 Jill Manit, Ph.D., MSW